 In November you can watch how masses of emperor penguins waddle across the ice of Snow Hill Island.
 Their destination is the sea, to go hunting for fish.
 It is by far one of the most impressive sights in Antarctica.

 Antarctica is a Mecca for whale lovers.
 It’s likely you will see different kinds of whales, for example, humpback whales, sperm whales, blue whales, fin whales, and minke whales.
 You can spot them during your trip to and from the area, as well as when you’re traveling around.
 Some just pass by, others might show you how they catch fish.
 It could be just one, or even a pod of thirty.
 Make sure you have your camera ready, so you can capture those amazing moments.

-Walks of up to four hours are available in summer time, and can be done on the peninsula as well as many of the islands.
+Walks of up to four hours are available in the summertime, and can be done on the peninsula as well as many of the islands.
 They really immerse you in the experience, mainly because most animals are not scared of humans.
 This will allow for close encounters that won’t disturb them.
 Make sure your trip here includes walks.

-It might sounds like madness, but the water around Deception Island is geothermally heated, so you can easily go for a swim around here.
+It might sound like madness, but the water around Deception Island is geothermally heated, so you can easily go for a swim around here.
 It’s something you’ll never forget, splashing around in one of the coldest places on earth!

 It may seem crazy, but the amount of sports you can do in Antarctica is increasing.
 One of the things you can do is to scuba dive in the ice-cold water wearing special wetsuits.
 The sea is full of food (krill) and many animals go here for their meals, so don’t be surprised if something swims right by you.
 These excursions are usually organised from the ships, which carry the special wetsuits on board.
 Make sure you enquire about them when you book your trip.